anmarphy/anmarphy/README.md

 I am a Statistician and Physicist from Colombia, with spirit of solving tough problems using data science to put truly transformative solutions and make impactful data-driven decisions.

 - ⚡ I’m currently working as Data Scientist at [Globant](https://www.globant.com)
-- 🌱 I'm learning Natural Language Processing.
+- 🌱 I'm passionate about Natural Language Processing.
+- 😄 I'm learning about the AWS ecosystem.
-- 👯 I’m looking to collaborate on projects regarding Artificial Neural Networks, Machine Learning and Data Science.
+- 👯 I’m looking to collaborate on projects regarding AI, ML and DS.

 ### 📬 Get in touch